spookalucca/mattdonatelli.github.io/README.md

-# Spookalucca's House of Haunts
+# SpookaLucca's House of Haunts
 This is the repository for my Jekyll Website hosted by GitHub Pages